Lifelines logo

 Dr. James Carpenter in Poland

-Dr. Cindy Bell gave a short presentation to the student chapter of the ACVP on common diseases of backyard poultry and how to obtain an appropriate “flock history” from the owner.
+Dr. Cindy Bell gave a short presentation to the the Student Chapter of the ACVP on common diseases of backyard poultry and how to obtain an appropriate “flock history” from the owner.

 "We discussed basic husbandry since these issues often relate to disease problems," Dr. Bell said.
 "During the web lab portion, we focused on skills necessary to perform a diagnostic workup on poultry.
 Students gained hands on experience in performing a complete post-mortem examination (necropsy) on chickens.
 We discussed normal and abnormal anatomy and how to obtain the best samples needed to diagnose poultry diseases, including Avian Influenza."